oryalava/DOWNFLOWGO/downflowgo/DOWNFLOW/README_DOWNFLOW.md

  ```
 NODATA_value can be 0 or what ever value (like -99999) but avoid « nan » or any letters.

-2) The parameters_range_template.txt must contain the right path to the DEM.
+2) The parameters_range_template.txt must contain the right path to the DEM and the vent coordinates (Xorigine, Yorigine)

-To run DOWNFLOW simply write in your terminal :
+To run DOWNFLOW open your terminal, go to DOWNFLOW Folder
+and execute:
  ```
-cd DOWNFLOWGO-main\downflowgo\DOWNFLOW\DOWNFLOW parameters_range_template.txt
+./DOWNFLOW parameters_range.txt
  ```

 you can also use the python function: